mrzzy/notes/src/software_dev/scala_impatient/scala.md

 Commands that can be used in `sbt`:
 - `console` starts the scala REPL.
+- `update` downloads the library dependencies as defined in `build.sbt`
+- `compile` - compiles the current project
 - `run` - runs the current project
- `compile` - compiles the current project

 ### build.sbt file
 Config scala version and other project metadata  in `build.sbt` located at the base directory: